GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 provide us with the necessary gdb output.
 See [???](#troubleshooting-segfault)

-## How do I use the GStreamer command line interface ?
+## How do I use the GStreamer command line interface?

 You access the GStreamer command line interface using the command `gst-launch-1.0`.
 To play a file you could just use